-Both options have their benefits and their disadvantages, and the answer, like so many answers relating to surfboard design, is entirely a matter of personal preference.
+Both options have their pros and their cons, and the answer, like so many answers relating to surfboard design, is entirely a matter of personal preference.

 To help you make the right choice, let’s see how these two options differ by taking a deep dive into the pros and cons of glass-on fins vs removable fins.

 The term “glass-on” or “glassed-on” refers to surf fins that have been laminated into the bottom of the surfboard, which means it is a permanent fixture on the board.
 The “glass” refers to the fiberglass used to finish the surfboard that secures the surf fins in place.

 It’s how all surfboards were made until just a few decades ago and while it’s still considered the best option by some surfers, it’s much less common today than it once was.

 Some surfers prefer glass-on fins on their surfboard because:

 - Surfers argue that glassed-on fins offer greater performance and a more natural feel.

 - Surfboards with glassed-on fins are lighter than surfboards with removable fin systems.